TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          }
       }

-   There are five DataProcessors available to allow flexible processing e.g. for comma-separated values.
+   There are eight DataProcessors available to allow flexible processing e.g. for comma-separated values.
 To use e.g. with the :ts:`FLUIDTEMPLATE` content object.